 - Asbestos Council of Victoria (GARDS)

-The Asbestos Council of Victoria is the advocacy arm of Gippsland Asbestos Related Diseases Support Inc. Its logo incorporates the two names ACV/GARDS.
-It is located in Gippsland and is a not for profit, charitable organisation.
+Asbestos Council of Victoria/Gippsland Asbestos Related Diseases Support Inc: its logo incorporates the two names ACV/GARDS.
+The main office is located in Gippsland and is a not for profit, charitable organisation.
+In addition to its work with asbestos and asbestos-related diseases, it also incorporates silica sufferers and their families into the organisation.

-The Asbestos Council of Victoria has an elected Committee of Management who govern the affairs of the organisation comprising of volunteers and one paid staff member.
-It provides a range of community awareness and support programs, including a regular monthly support group meeting as well as a monthly evening organisational meeting.
+The Asbestos Council of Victoria/GARDS Inc. has an elected Committee of Management which governs the affairs of the organisation comprising of volunteers and paid staff members.
+It provides a range of community awareness and support programs.
+ACV/GARDS conducts 2 monthly support group meetings one in Gippsland and one at Chadstone as well as a monthly evening organisational meeting.
 ACV/GARDS provides information and support 24/7, and produces a quarterly newsletter.
-It has an office where the general public can access information and support 5 days a week.
-ACV/GARDS provides medical equipment to asbestos sufferers in the Gippsland community with oxygen concentrators, conserving devices, nebulisers, wheel chairs etc.
+It has an office in Gippsland where the general public can access information and support 5 days a week – during COVID restrictions this office has remained opened to the public and sufferers.
+ACV/GARDS provides medical equipment to asbestos & Silica sufferers in the Gippsland community with oxygen concentrators, conserving devices, nebulisers, wheel chairs etc. At this present time during COVID restrictions it is conducting support group sessions by zoom for details of this contact the office for details to join.

 211 Lloyd St, Moe, Postal address: PO Box 111 Moe, Vic.
 3825

-Diseases Society of Australia has asbestos information and other
+The Asbestos Diseases Society of Australia has asbestos information and other services.

 ADS is a caring, non-profit, charitable organisation founded in 1979.
 It provides counselling and support services to those who develop asbestos-related diseases and their families; economic assistance to those who suffer financial hardship or social disadvantage as a result of contracting asbestos-related illness; lobbying and advocacy in asbestos-related matters; fundraising for medical research and support services for asbestos diseases victims and their families; raising community awareness of the dangers associated with asbestos in the community, and providing information.